Sustainability Initiatives Based on the Daiichi Sankyo Group Corporate Conduct Charter

 The Group has prescribed clear decision-making procedures to promote sustainability management in its business.
 Initiatives related to compliance management, environmental management, and social contribution activities are promoted by specific committees set up for each area (Corporate Ethics Committee, EHS Management Committee, and Social Contributions Committee).
 Relevant Company divisions serve as the secretariat for each of these committees, which are membered by individuals from across the organization.
 Specifically, for decision-making on important matters related to sustainability needed for corporate management, they are reported to and discussed by the Management Executive Meeting, with relevant committees providing advisories and recommendations.
 Important matters are then reported to the Board of Directors.

-Corporate Ethics Committee (Secretariat: Legal Affairs Department)
+Corporate Ethics Committee (Secretariat: Compliance & Risk Management Department)

 The Corporate Ethics Committee was established to promote management that complies with domestic and international laws and regulations as well as corporate ethics and fulfills our CSR, and to ensure that executives and employees put compliance into practice.
 In addition, one of the members is an external attorney to ensure transparency.